Unveiling the Wonders and Critical Importance of Pollination Imagine a world devoid of apples, almonds, coffee, chocolate, and most of the...

 shape.
 Often abundant nectar.

-jasmine, honeysuckle, gardenia.
+evening primrose, jasmine, honeysuckle, gardenia.

 - Flies